Robert F. Kennedy Memorial Stadium: Cycling

 The final stage of the 1992 Tour DuPont was a 14.7 mi time trial from RFK to Rock Creek Park and back.
 Greg LeMond came in third for the stage and won the Tour, the last major win of his career.
 He won $50,000 and a kiss from Mayor Sharon Pratt Kelly.
 Steve Hegg won the stage.

 Rugby

 Rugby union

 On June 2, 2018, Wales national rugby union team played the South Africa national rugby union team at RFK Stadium.
-It was "Wales' fifth test on US soil, the previous four outings all against the United States national rugby union team. " Wales ran out winners 22–20 in front of a crowd of 21,357.
+It was Wales' fifth test on American soil, playing the United States national rugby union team in the previous four meetings.
+Wales ran out winners 22–20 in front of a crowd of 21,357.